 Collaboration Starts with the Executive Team

-Engaged leadership sets the tone for the project, ensuring meaningful adoption and optimization a clinical collaboration platform.
+Engaged leadership sets the tone for the project, ensuring meaningful adoption and optimization of a clinical collaboration platform.

 In the post EHR-era of healthcare technology, a comprehensive platform of clinical collaboration is the next critical technology for adoption across health systems.
 Collaborative real-time communication moves beyond secure messaging; health systems need to arm their users with the ability to message roles and teams, utilize VoIP-enabled calling, and receive key patient alerts all on one platform.
 How can systems ensure they select the right clinical collaboration platform (CCP)?
 It all begins with the people.
 From the selection process to implementing, adopting, and optimizing the technology, a Governance Committee with key stakeholders can help secure your entrance into the clinical collaboration era.